Dad jumps overboard to save daughter after she fell off Disney Dream cruise ship

 The Disney Dream was returning to Fort Lauderdale, Florida, following a four-night cruise in the Bahamas when the girl went overboard.

-A devoted dad jumped off a Disney Cruise Line ship when his daughter fell overboard Sunday — successfully grabbing onto her and treading water before the two were eventually pulled to safety.
+A hero dad jumped off a Disney Cruise ship when his daughter fell overboard Sunday — successfully grabbing onto her and treading water before the two were eventually pulled to safety.

 The $900 million Disney Dream was returning to Fort Lauderdale, Florida, following a four-night cruise in the Bahamas when the emergency code “Mr. M.O.B.,” meaning man overboard, rang out over the ship’s intercom, USA Today reported.